xvanov/socratica/docs/epics.md

 **Goal:** Animated breakdown of solution steps with progressive reveal.
 **Value:** Helps students understand logical flow of problem-solving.

-#### Story 7.1: Step Breakdown Logic
+#### Story 7.1: Step Breakdown & Progressive Reveal

 As a student,
-I want to see the solution steps broken down into individual parts, So that I can understand how to solve the problem step-by-step.
+I want to see solution steps broken down and revealed progressively as I understand each one, So that I can learn step-by-step at my own pace without being overwhelmed.

 **Acceptance Criteria:**
 1. Solution steps are identified and parsed